runarsae/football-tournaments/README.md

 |AbstractResult|awayGoalsFinal: Score|EAttribute|Calculates away goals scored at full time + away goals scored at extended time (if present)|        |

 ## Tests
-Tests have been made for all manually written code.
+Tests have been made for all manually written code related to the model.
 This includes data types, constraints (also OCL and ExtendedMetaData) and derived features.
 The tests can be found in the `ft.tests` project.

 All tests are located in `ft.tests/src/ft.tests/`:
 * **Derived feature tests** can be found in the test file for the class that the feature is in (e.g. the test for a derived feature in _Season_ is found in `SeasonTest.java`)